rednafi/rednafi.com/content/misc/etag_and_http_caching.md

     and updates the ETag.
 When this happens, the client knows that the existing cache is still warm and can be served without any changes to it.

-You can run the server by running `go run main.go` and from a different console start making requests to it like this:
+You can spin up the server by running `go run main.go` and from a different console start making requests to it like this:

 ```sh
 curl -i  http://localhost:8080/foo